uhppoted/uhppoted-breakout/README.md

 # uhppoted-breakout

 Breakout board for the UHPPOTE TCP/IP Wiegand 26 access controllers.

-Replaces the removable CPU board with a development board that exposes the interface connector pins as a header.
+Replaces the removable CPU board with a hackable board that exposes the interface connector pins as a header.

 ## Raison d'être